paalamugan/paalan-react-shadcn-ui/packages/ui/README.md

-# Paalan React UI Components
+# Paalan Shadcn React UI Components

-This package contains the components for the Paalan React UI.
+This package contains the components for the Paalan shadcn React UI Components.
+We customize the components from the Shadcn UI package and add some additional components and styles to the package.

 ## Installation